Many toddlers become attached to their bottles. Besides providing nourishment, bottles also mean comfort and security.

 Age 1 is also when doctors recommend switching from formula to cow's milk.
-It can be a natural transition to offer milk in a cup rather than a bottle.
+It can be a natural change to offer milk in a cup rather than a bottle.

-If you're still breastfeeding, you can continue feeding your baby breast milk, but you may want to do so by offering it in a cup.
+If you're still breastfeeding, you can continue feeding your baby breast milk, but you may want to offer it in a cup.

-Instead of cutting out bottles all at once, try eliminating them gradually from the feeding schedule, starting at mealtimes.
+Instead of cutting out bottles all at once, try dropping them from the feeding schedule over time.

-For example, if your baby usually drinks three bottles each day, start by eliminating the morning bottle.
+For example, if your baby usually drinks 3 bottles each day, begin by stopping the morning bottle.
 Instead of giving a bottle right away, bring your baby to the table and after the feeding has started, offer milk from a cup.
-You might need to offer some encouragement and explanation, saying something like "you're a big boy now and can use a cup like mommy."
+You might encourage your baby by saying something like "You're getting so big now and can use a cup like mommy."

-As you try to eliminate the morning bottle, keep offering the afternoon and evening bottles for about a week.
-That way, if your child asks for the bottle you can provide assurance that one is coming later.
+As you try to stop the morning bottle, keep offering the afternoon and evening bottles for about a week.
+That way, if your child asks for the bottle you can say that one is coming later.

-The next week, eliminate another bottle feeding and provide milk in a cup instead.
+The next week, stop another bottle feeding and provide milk in a cup instead.
 Try to do this when your baby is sitting at the table in a high chair.

 Generally, the last bottle to stop should be the nighttime bottle.
 That bottle tends to be a part of the bedtime routine and is the one that most provides comfort to babies.
 Instead of the bottle, try offering a cup of milk with your child's dinner and continue with the rest of your nighttime tasks, like a bath, bedtime story, or teeth brushing.

-Spill-proof cups that have spouts designed just for babies (often referred to as "sippy cups") can help ease the transition from the bottle.
+Spill-proof cups that have spouts designed just for babies ("sippy cups") can help ease the move from the bottle.
 Dentists recommend sippy cups with a hard spout or a straw, rather than ones with soft spouts.

-When your child does use the cup, offer plenty of praise and positive reinforcement.
+When your child does use the cup, offer plenty of praise.
 If grandma is around, for example, you might say, "See, Emma is such a big girl she drinks milk in a cup!"

 If you keep getting asked for a bottle, find out what your child really needs or wants and offer that instead.
-If your child is thirsty or hungry, provide nourishment in a cup or on a plate.
-If it's comfort, offer hugs, and if your child is bored, sit down and play!
+If your baby is thirsty or hungry, provide nourishment in a cup or on a plate.
+If it's comfort, offer hugs, and if your little one is bored, sit down and play!

-As you're weaning your baby from the bottle, try diluting the milk in the bottle with water.
+As you wean your baby from the bottle, try mixing the milk in the bottle with water.
 For the first few days, fill half of it with water and half of it with milk.
-Then gradually add more water until the entire bottle is water.
+Then slowly add more water until the entire bottle is water.
 By that time, it's likely that your child will lose interest and be asking for the yummy milk that comes in a cup!

 Get rid of the bottles or put them out of sight.

-If you continue to have problems or concerns about stopping the bottle, talk with your doctor.
+If you have problems or concerns about stopping the bottle, talk with your child's doctor.